Optimum brain functioning equals better performance!

 What is an EEG?

-It stands for electroencephalogram which is a machine that tracks electrical activity in the brain.
+It stands for electroencephalogram which is a machine that tracks electrical brain activity.
 We can actually map your brain and see your brain patterns when you’re wearing it.

 Do I have to wearing something?